mate-academy/jv-program-common-mistakes/java-core/equals-and-hashcode/equals-and-hashcode.md

 #### Comparing types with `instanceof` or `getClass()`
 You should choose which of these options will suit us the best.
 What's the difference between them anyway.
-Try to figure it out on your own, but if you stuck, here's a [hint](https://overcoder.net/q/59643/instanceof-vs-getclass#1971415)
+Try to figure it out on your own, but if you're stuck, here's a [hint](https://overcoder.net/q/59643/instanceof-vs-getclass#1971415)

 #### Not following all rules from equals and hashcode contract
 Remember all theory that you've just learned, does your code fulfill all requirements?